Skip to main content

 ParameterTypeDefaultDescription

-required_variablesOptional[Union[List[str], Literal['*']]]NoneList variables that must be provided as input to PromptBuilder.
-If a variable listed as required is not provided, an exception is raised.
+required_variablesOptional[Union[List[str], Literal['*']]]NoneList of variables that must be provided as input to PromptBuilder.
+If a required variable is missing, an exception is raised.
 If set to "*", all variables found in the prompt are required.

-variablesOptional[List[str]]NoneList input variables to use in prompt templates instead of the ones inferred from the template parameter.
-For example, to use more variables during prompt engineering than the ones present in the default template, you can provide them here.
+variablesOptional[List[str]]NoneList of input variables to use in prompt templates instead of the ones inferred from the template parameter.
+Useful for prompt engineering when you need more variables than the ones in the default template.

 Run Method Parameters